 The CY15B102Q provides substantial benefits to users of serial EEPROM or flash as a hardware drop-in replacement.
 The CY15B102Q uses the high-speed SPI bus, which enhances the high-speed write capability of F-RAM technology.
 The device incorporates a read-only Device ID that allows the host to determine the manufacturer, product density, and product revision.
-The device specifications are guaranteed over an Automotive-E temperature range of -40 °C to +125 °C.
+The device specifications are guaranteed over the Military temperature range of -55 °C to +125 °C.